VazkiiMods/Patchouli/docs/reference/book-json.md

 them yourself.

 An [item predicate](https://minecraft.fandom.com/wiki/Model#Item_predicates)
-called `patchouli:completion` is provided for book models, hose its value is equal to the fraction of entries unlocked in the book, which allows book models to change their display as they're more completed.
+called `patchouli:completion` is provided for book models, whose value is equal to the fraction of entries unlocked in the book, which allows book models to change their display as they're more completed.